-Program and Siting Responsibility none at this time Disposal Technology under prior plan - integrated vault Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as non-compact waste may no longer be accepted for disposal at Barnwell after June 30, 2008.
-Subject to the Northwest Compact's Third Amended Resolution and Order (approved April 20, 2006), certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
+Program and Siting Responsibility none at this time Disposal Technology under prior plan - integrated vault Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as the Barnwell facility ceased acceptance of non-compact waste as of June 30, 2008.
+However, certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
 In addition, certain NARM wastes meeting the State of Washington's conditions can be shipped to US Ecology's commercial disposal facility in Richland, WA.
 Regional generators presently have no access for the disposal of Class B and C LLRW (and certain Class A waste streams), all of which must be stored at this time.
 Siting In December 1993, the Authority selected a site in Wake County as its preferred site.
 Licensing A license application was submitted by Chem-Nuclear to RPS in December 1993.
 Several problems were identified during the license review and a funding dispute broke out with the Southeast Compact Commission.
 Subsequently, the state terminated the license review and withdrew from the Southeast Compact.
 (For additional information, see the "Other Information" section below and the Southeast Compact page of this document.)
 Development Costs To date: \$112 million.